Water audit

 Who should I interview?

 You should interview people who use water regularly at school.
-This might be other students, teachers, the school general assistant, cleaners, the school groundskeeper or gardener and your principal.
+This might be other students, teachers, the school general assistant, cleaners, the school groundskeeper or gardener, and your principal.

 What should I ask?